How To Sew An Automatic Buttonhole

 How to Make French Bias Binding along Neckline

-This step by step guide helps you to make a neckline of dress with bias tape.
-The steps of French bias binding tutorial.
+This step by step guide helps you to sew bias tape around neckline a dress.
+Here are steps of French bias binding tutorial.

 20 Sewing Tips and Tricks for Beginners

-Want to learn the secrets of professional tailor?
+Want to learn the tricks of professional tailor?
 In this case you need to read this post containing 20 sewing tips and tricks for beginners.

 How To Use a Twin or Double Needle